Saudre/r-game-of-life/README.md

 ## How to use

 You can control the number of cells by changing the values of `board_row` and `board_col`

+Initially, The game has been set up with a square board with 10 thousand cells.

+You can also easily control the cells' color.
+The const `my_color` within `simulation` function is a vector with two values `c(1, 5)` — the first value controls the color for the dead cells and the second one for the live cells.

 ## Status